tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 ## Fighting backlogs

 This is where filtered decks come handy.
-Ideally you want to finish your review every day.
+Ideally you want to finish your reviews every day.
 In practice, it's not always possible.
 There are going to be days when you accumulate backlogs.
-If it happens, your review queue becomes divided between cards that are due today, most of which you still remember, and the cards that were due the previous days, which you've likely forgotten a great number of.
+If it happens, your review queue becomes divided between cards that are due today, most of which you still remember, and the cards that were due on the previous days, which you've likely forgotten a great number of.

 If you were to try to eliminate the backlog